CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/module-2-defender-for-containers.md

 ## Summary
 This module guides you through essential container security practices, beginning with verifying your Docker installation.
 Next, you'll download a vulnerable Docker image from Docker Hub to your Container Registry, and conclude by exploring recommendations for addressing vulnerabilities found in Azure Container Registry (ACR).

-## Review
-In this lab you have completed the following Exercises:
-- Verify Docker Installation
-- Download vulnerable image from Docker Hub into the Container Registry
-- Investigate the recommendation for vulnerabilities in ACR

-## Congratulations!!
-You have successfully completed the lab